marekpetrik/RAAM/README.rst

 - GCC 4.7+ or LLVM with C++11 support

 Optional dependencies:
-- Cplex 12.0 (earlier versions may be also supported)

 - Matplotlib 1.0+ for plotting support

 To install, simply execute: